adaptive-democracy/hopeful-path/talks/talk.democracy/slides.md

 answer these questions:

 - why do we need Persistent Democracy?
-- what is Persistent Democracy, and how does it work?
+- what is Persistent Democracy, and how does it work? (efficient scalable direct democracy)
-- how can we actually make it happen?
+- how can we actually make it happen? (cooperatives and collective action)
 - why should Effective Altruists be especially interested?

 <!--